 MA in Art & Design Education

 Dive into a year of faculty-supported independent research bookended by residencies in Vermont.
-You’ll join a supportive community of learners and makers that will help you take your teaching to the next level.
+You’ll join a supportive community of art educators that will help you take your teaching to the next level.

 About the Program